allentv/MilestoneProject2/README.md

 # **STAR MATCH**

-This project is a Starwars themed memory match game.
+This project is a Star Wars themed memory match game.
 The game is designed to help as a brain training tool to primarily strengthen memory whilst also being fun to play.

 ![Responsive image for game](assets/doc/responsive.png)

-The game is more geared towards Starwars fans and provides Starwars themed visual and audio with the intention of improving the overall playing experience.
+The game is more geared towards Star Wars fans and provides Star Wars themed visual and audio with the intention of improving the overall playing experience.

 ## UX